bradleybauer/music_visualizer/docs/README.md

 	...

-See [here](../src/shaders/oscilloscope/shader.json) for more detail related to default values of specific options in shader.json.
+See [here](../src/shaders/oscilloscope/shader.json) for more detail.

 # Building